The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Problem setting and assumptions

-where $\xi^t \in \R^{n\times d}$ is the \textit{state} of the algorithm, $y^t\in\R^{1\times d}$ is the point at which the gradient is evaluated, $u^t\in\R^{1\times d}$ is the (exact) value of the gradient, $w^t\in\R^{1\times d}$ is the gradient noise, and $t$ is the \textit{iteration}.
-The state is the \emph{memory} of the algorithm because its size reflects the number of past iterates that must be stored at each timestep.
-Solutions of the dynamical system are called \textit{trajectories}.
-For example, given an algorithm $(A,B,C)$, particular function $f$, initial condition $\xi^0$, and noise distribution $w\sim \mathbb{P}$, a trajectory is any sequence $(\xi^t, u^t, y^t, w^t)_{t\ge 0}$ that satisfies~\eqref{eq:ssalg}.
-This framework is very general and encompasses a wide variety of fixed-parameter first-order iterative methods; we discuss this in more detail in \cref{sec:parameterization}.
+where $\xi^t \in \R^{n\times d}$ is the \textit{state} of the algorithm, $y^t\in\R^{1\times d}$ is where we evaluate the gradient, $u^t\in\R^{1\times d}$ is the (exact) gradient, $w^t\in\R^{1\times d}$ is the noise, and $t$ is the \textit{iteration}.
+The state is the \emph{memory} of the algorithm; its size reflects the number of past iterates that must be stored at each timestep.
+Given an algorithm $(A,B,C)$, objective function $f$, and initial condition $\xi^0$, a \emph{trajectory} is any sequence $(\xi^t, u^t, y^t, w^t)_{t\ge 0}$ that satisfies~\eqref{eq:ssalg}.
+This general framework encompasses a wide variety of fixed-parameter first-order iterative methods; we discuss this in more detail in \cref{sec:parameterization}.